Starting at $6,695

 - Visit six UNESCO World Heritage sites, featuring the world-acclaimed State Hermitage Museum.

 - Complimentary alcoholic and nonalcoholic beverages throughout the cruise and complimentary Wi-Fi aboard ship.

 - Wonders of Norway Pre-Cruise and Splendors of Stockholm Post-Cruise Options.

 - St. Petersburg, Russia

 - Stockholm/Disembark ship/Return to the U.S. or Canada

 John R. Stomberg is the Virginia Rice Kelsey 1961s Director of the Hood Museum of Art at Dartmouth College.
-Before joining Dartmouth, he served as the Florence Finch Abbott Director of the Mount Holyoke College Art Museum and the Joseph Allen Skinner Museum, and held leadership positions at the Williams College Museum of Art and the Boston University Art Gallery.
-He holds a B.A. from Georgetown University and both an M.A. and Ph.D. from Boston University—all in art history.
+Before joining Dartmouth, he served as the Florence Finch Abbott Director of the Mount Holyoke College Art Museum and the Joseph Allen Skinner Museum and held leadership positions at the Williams College Museum of Art and the Boston University Art Gallery.
+He holds a B.A. from Georgetown University and both an M.A. and a Ph.D. from Boston University—all in art history.
 The primary focus of his curatorial work is American art and culture since 1900.
 Moving between photography, prints, paintings, sculpture, media art, and installation work, his exhibitions have been conceived to broaden our understanding of how art operates in, and often shapes, society.
 He publishes on modern and contemporary art and issues directly related to museums, education, and academia.